wlattner/rf/README.md

 	...
 	"2",5.9,3,5.1,1.8

-The parser will get confused and fit a regression model.
+The parser will get confused and fit a regression model, if this happens, try running with the `--classification` flag.

 **Output**